TheAresius/Differential-Evolution-for-data-fitting/README.md

 # Differential Evolution for data fitting
 ## Mathematical description
-This script takes into account the differential evolution model into searching parameters for the global minima value of a given error function.
+This script uses the differential evolution model to search for parameters that yield the global minimum of a given error function.

 I was inspired by [this](https://sci-hub.st/https://royalsocietypublishing.org/doi/abs/10.1098/rsta.1999.0469) article and some changes were made to the error function in order to incorporate experimental data uncertainty into the model.

-The error function the algorithm tries to minimize is:
+The error function that the algorithm aims to minimize is:
 <p align=center>
   $E\left(\mathbf{M},\mathbf{P}\right) = \frac{1}{N-1} \sum r\left(\mathbf{M,P}\right)$
 </p>